WHAT IS PERSONAL INFORMATION?

-Canopy’s operations include activities related to: (i) operating marijuana production facilities; (ii) distributing medicinal marijuana to individuals managing certain medical conditions; (iii) conducting clinical research with respect to medicinal marijuana; and (iv) educating our stakeholders (including patients, healthcare practitioners and governments at various levels) about the benefits of medicinal marijuana.
+Canopy’s operations include activities related to: (i) operating cannabis production facilities; (ii) advertising, marketing, selling and distributing medical and recreational cannabis; (iii) conducting clinical research with respect to cannabis; and (iv) educating our stakeholders (including patients, healthcare practitioners and governments at various levels) about the benefits of cannabis.
 As such, Canopy may also collect personal information from individuals participating in and / or impacted by those activities.

-For example, in order for you to obtain medicinal marijuana from us, we require you to provide us with: (i) a document known as a “Medical Document” from an authorized healthcare practitioner; as well as (ii) a consent form.
+For example, in order for you to obtain medical cannabis from us, we require you to provide us with: (i) a document known as a “Medical Document” from an authorized healthcare practitioner; as well as (ii) a consent form.

 A Medical Document typically includes the following information: (i) your healthcare practitioner’s name, profession, business address, telephone, fax, email address, province of registration and registration number; (ii) your name, date of birth and location of consultation; and (iii) dosage information (daily quantity and period of use).
 Your healthcare practitioner also has the option to provide us with your diagnosis and additional comments.

 A consent form, on the other hand, is required in order for us to verify the information in your Medical Document with the healthcare practitioner (who completed your Medical Document).
 The information that we collect through this form includes: (i) your name (and if applicable, the name of your substitute decision maker); (ii) your address, telephone, fax and email address; and the name of your healthcare practitioner.